RetepV/Min2Bin/README.md

 # min2bin

+> [!NOTE]
-NOTE: There used to be a few resources for the Minato 1866 and 1866A eprom programmers here, but they have been moved to their own branch: https://github.com/RetepV/Minato-1866-1866A.
+> <sup>There used to be a few resources for the Minato 1866 and 1866A eprom programmers here, but they have been moved to their own branch: https://github.com/RetepV/Minato-1866-1866A.</sup>

 Small commandline tool to quickly convert Minato 1866 papertape dump formatted text to a binary file and vice-versa.
 Useful for uploading and downloading data when using the Minato 1866 with a serial connection.